SimonLy95/MonthlySlip/README.md

 <br /> Instructions to run aws version:
 1. Would be a different repository
 2. A link would be provided if working
-3. Currently stuck on pipeline phase
+3. Currently stuck on pipeline phase, source > build working but not deploy.